mnielsen/finding_scenius/finding_scenius.md

+**What should I actually do?** Maybe write a series of articles.
+  Frankly, I think it's actually.
+Maybe more agressively link.
+Ask people for their ideas of where scenius is to be found?
+I think there's that alternating series.
+Go into fields where you are a learner.
+Look for young people to learn from.
+Older creative people suffer a form of the sunk cost fallacy: they continue to work in creative fields, even when those fields are no longer as exciting as frontiers.
+There's a widespread suspicion that older people aren't as creative.
+I don't think that's becase they're old.
+I think it's in part because of the sunk cost fallacy, regression toward the mean, and, most important negativ network externalities.

+Things which bug me:

+**The tension between exploration and deep work:** Very few people are good at finding scenius.
+And to do so they need to explore a lot.
+  They become journalists --- like the people working on the Whole Earth Catalog.
+And there's a real tension between such exploration and doing deep creative work.
+Do I really believe this?
+Brand and several of the other Whole Earthers have done deep work.
+Maybe it's a question of alternating.
+Maybe you spend some time doing a "reconaissance in force" of several areas, writing articles, doing interviews, trying to find the interesting edges.
+And then you pick a deep project to commit to, something that will take a few years.
+  I think it was Chandrasekhar who said that it took two years to do significant work, so he kept changing fields every two years, and then picking some new and important problem to be working on.
+I seem to recall Brand saying something similar.

+**WOndering whether my horizons are broad enough?**  Maybe

+**Either commit to exploring full out.
+Or else make a commitment to doing deep work in some area.**

+# Notes

 There's a lot to be said about the characteristics are of scenius.

 + **A high density of dedicated people:** As I've argued above, they